 Think of a sound you’ve left behind?

 What is the most subtle sound you can hear?

 trigger memory and awareness of sound.
 The sounds can be shared with the group or ignite the creation of a sound piece or an artwork.
 A major component of the work is recontextualising the past, in the present, through sound - The Ritual often becomes a catalyst for this process to start and can create a consensus conceptual discourse.

 Rooted in the São Paulo contemporary art scene, Laima Leyton’s credentials in the world of music are firmly established as one half of Mixhell alongside her husband, Iggor Cavalera, and for her work with Soulwax.
-Her last work, Home, is a conceptual double album released by DEEWEE in collaboration with The Vinyl Factory that revolves around routine, power, life and death.
+Her last work, Home, is a conceptual double album released by DEEWEE in collaboration with The Vinyl Factory that revolves around routine, power, life, and death.
 She has performed her music in people’s homes, creating intimate spaces for audiences to reflect upon themselves.
 In 2021, Laima will explore opportunities where the audience can experience sound as a reflective and healing tool.
-With Richard Saltoun Gallery, Laima draws on her multifaceted identity as a producer, musician, activist, artist, mother and teacher to create eight unique sound pieces to accompany the programme On Hannah Arendt: Eight Proposals for Exhibitions, engaging with themes of Infinite Past, Infinite Future and Now, Culture and Nature, Lack of Truth, and Spiritual Science.
+With Richard Saltoun Gallery, Laima draws on her multifaceted identity as a producer, musician, activist, artist, mother, and teacher to create eight unique sound pieces to accompany the program On Hannah Arendt: Eight Proposals for Exhibitions, engaging with themes of Infinite Past, Infinite Future and Now, Culture and Nature, Lack of Truth, and Spiritual Science.

 Gasworks Participatory Artist' Residency Programme: Bridging Divides a two year programme working directly with artists and migrant communities in Southwark and Lambeth, supported by the City Bridge Trust.